HOSTED-POWER/docs-turbostack-app/TurboStack App/Groups.md

 # TS Groups

-Groups make it possible to alter settings across multiple nodes. e.g. time zones or SSH key access to one or multiple TurboStack nodes
+Groups make it possible to alter settings across multiple nodes. e.g. time zones or SSH key access to one or multiple TurboStack nodes.

 ## Create a group